marcelrienks/Prosperity/docs/README.md

 - Essential features identified
 - Common pain points to avoid
 - Recommendations for MVP
-- Enhanced features for Phase 2
+- Enhanced features for post-MVP
 - Conclusion and positioning

 **Key Insights:**